hirosystems/docs/docs/subnets/getting-started.md

 # Getting Started

-You can get started with subnets by setting up with one of the following set up instructions.
+Subnets can be built using any of the following methods:
+- Build with Clarinet
+- Build with Testnet
+- Test Locally

 > **_NOTE:_**
 >
 > Subnets was earlier referred as Hyperchains.
 While we are in the process of updating the content, you might still see subnets being referred as Hyperchains.

-## Set up with Clarinet
+## Build with Clarinet

 Make sure you have `clarinet` installed locally, and that it is at version 0.33.0 or above.
 If you do not have clarinet, you can find installation instructions [here](https://github.com/hirosystems/clarinet).